-The seller will submit an STS notification to ESMA in accordance with Article 27 of the Securitisation Regulation prior to the closing date, pursuant to which compliance with the requirements of Articles 19 to 22 of the Securitisation Regulation will be notified with the intention that the securitisation transaction described in this prospectus is to be included in the list administered by ESMA within the meaning of article 27 of the Securitisation Regulation.
+The seller, as originator, will submit an STS notification to ESMA in accordance with Article 27 of the Securitisation Regulation on the closing date, pursuant to which compliance with the requirements of Articles 19 to 22 of the Securitisation Regulation will be notified with the intention that the securitisation transaction described in this prospectus is included in the list administered by ESMA within the meaning of Article 27(5) of the Securitisation Regulation.
+The STS notification will be available for download on the website of ESMA.
+The Commission Delegated Regulation supplementing Regulation (EU) 2017/2402 of 12 December 2017 and laying down regulatory technical standards specifying the information to be provided in accordance with the STS notification requirements and the Commission Implementing Regulation laying down implementing technical standards with regard to templates for the provision of information in accordance with the STS notification requirements with associated annexes entered into force on 23 September 2020.